musically-ut/lovely-forks/README.md

 [bfred-it](https://github.com/bfred-it) has contributed to improving the look and feel of the extension considerably.

-[izuzak](https://github.com/izuzak) from Github was instrumental in helping me with bug fixing and suggesting [compare API](https://developer.github.com/v3/repos/commits/#compare-two-commits) for improving the heuristic to determine if a fork is more recent than the upstream repository.
+[izuzak](https://github.com/izuzak) from GitHub was instrumental in helping me with bug fixing and suggesting [compare API](https://developer.github.com/v3/repos/commits/#compare-two-commits) for improving the heuristic to determine if a fork is more recent than the upstream repository.